ofek/bit/_sources/guide/keys.rst.txt

 format stores the secret value as well as some metadata such as whether or not it should compress the public key.

-It can be used to import a private key directly in the initializer:
+To import a private key you can pass a key in wallet import format directly to the initializer:

 .. code-block:: python